The Two Tribes Artwork & Artist Kim Healey

 Kim Healey is a descendant of the Bundjulung and Gumbayngiirr nations and Djunbun (Platypus) Clan, original custodians of the Washpool at

 Lionsville in northern NSW.
 She works out of a studio in the Clarence Valley, creating and telling her stories along the mighty Clarence

 River.
 Kim strives to capture Country and utilise her voice through her work, to interpret the world around her.

 Kim says: “By using a layered system that is contemporary, I feel a great peace in my soul while still echoing a sense of connection to all

 things in their natural state.
 When I start creating a piece that is unknown to me, it then reveals itself to me and I look back at it

 two tribes which is a birthing place.
-Using a scrafito technique scribing in the sandy medium is a mapping system of country.
+Using a sgraffito technique, scribing in the sandy medium is a mapping system of Country.